 The survey was sent out to people across the country and to others living across the world, such as in India and Australia, both of whom had different pandemic responses than the U.S., thus giving us a more holistic view of how to approach our design.
 The participants ranged in age from minors at schools to elderly patients and in educational level from K-12 to PhD.

-Since this survey was not in-person, but rather an online shareable form, there was no necessity in having to allocate time limits or material resources in producing surveys.
-Rather, the link to the form was sent out via text message and social media.
+Since this survey was not in-person but rather a shareable online form, there was no necessity in having to allocate time limits or material resources in producing surveys.
+Instead, the link to the form was sent out via text message and social media.

 References